NotPentium/NFS_ElectronicsTeamToolbox/Providentia/Sensor Fusion/Non-linear Kalman Filter.md

 This repository serves as a centralized resource to share and document all links explored during our research phase.
 Our goal is to provide transparency and understanding of the work conducted by our team.

-## Scope

-This repository includes links related to the Kalman Filter of the DAQ project.
-The content spans various categories such as research papers, hardware documentation, software documentation, forums, and discussions.

 ## Published Links and Descriptions

 ### 1. Extended Kalman Filter Theory: